Documentation Debt

 Documentation debt is the docs equivalent of technical debt: every shortcut, every skipped update, every “we'll document this later” compounds into a slow-motion liability.
 The interest payment is invisible at first — a developer spends fifteen minutes answering a PM's question, a customer success manager hedges an answer to a customer, a new hire takes an extra week to onboard.
 Multiply that by every feature, every team member, every quarter, and the cost becomes substantial.

-Atlassian's 2024 research found 97% of developers lose significant time to inefficiencies, with insufficient documentation consistently named as a root cause.
-Stripe's developer report found engineers spend 42% of their time on maintenance work, much of it driven by stale knowledge.
-These aren't isolated complaints — they're the recurring tax of accumulated documentation debt.
+Atlassian’s 2024 research found 97% of developers lose significant time to inefficiencies, with insufficient documentation consistently named as a root cause.
+The State of Docs 2026 survey of over 1,100 documentation professionals found 30% cite keeping docs in sync as their single biggest workflow challenge — nearly double the runner-up — and 21% have no formal process for keeping docs current at all.
+These aren’t isolated complaints — they’re the recurring tax of accumulated documentation debt.

 The instinct is to schedule a documentation sprint and pay the debt down.
 It rarely works.
 By the time the sprint ships, new code has shipped too, and the debt is back.
 The structural fix is to eliminate the manual write-and-maintain loop entirely: derive documentation from code, so debt can't accumulate in the first place.

-The gap that opens between a written specification and the product it is meant to describe — widens with every release that nobody remembers to document.
+The gradual divergence between written documentation and the product it describes — widens with every release that nobody remembers to document.

 Documentation that is structurally incapable of falling out of sync with the product, because it is derived from the code rather than written separately.